rwieruch/blog_robinwieruch_content/lessons-learned-deep-work-flow.md

 Deep work can be used as a technique to get into a state of flow.
 The state of flow can be your path in life to accomplish happiness, to be in control of your life and to be independent of social rewards.
 It can also be your path to accomplish challenges in your professional life.

-Let's dive into the lessons learned about the state of flow.
+Let's dive into the lessons learned about the state of {{% a_blank "Flow" "https://www.amazon.com/Flow-Psychology-Experience-Perennial-Classics/dp/0061339202//ref=as_li_ss_tl?ie=UTF8&linkCode=ll1&tag=21moves-20&linkId=07c7de157f0ad5f27e5c147cf0da698b" %}} by Mihaly Csikszentmihalyi.

 {{% chapter_header "Elements of Flow" "elementsOfFlow" %}}